MED, Universtiy of Tennessee at Chattanooga

 Adn'l Study, University of Tennessee at Chattanooga

-Social studies teacher, football and basketball coach Bill comes from a teaching family.
+Social studies teacher, football and basketball coach Bill Cox comes from a teaching family.
 He spent his early years on the campus of Christchurch School, in Virginia, where his father taught; later, in Ashland, Virginia, his mother was his sixth grade teacher.
-After playing three sports at Patrick Henry High School (he had a shot blocked by Moses Malone), Bill continued with basketball at Sewanee.
+After playing three sports at Patrick Henry High School (he had a shot blocked by Moses Malone), Cox continued with basketball at Sewanee.
 He graduated with honors in political science and then worked for two years at a school in Georgia, where he did everything including driving the bus.

 For most of his Baylor career, he has been a triple threat: teacher, coach, and dorm parent.
-A teacher of regular and Advanced Placement U.S. history, Bill believes that his strong suit is making his classes enjoyable.
+A teacher of regular and Advanced Placement U.S. history, Cox believes that his strong suit is making his classes enjoyable.
 For example, he helps students review for exams by conducting quiz bowl competitions.

 Written by Jim Stover, 1999